NathanaelA/nativescript-permissions/src/README.md

 # nativescript-permissions
 A NativeScript plugin to deal with Android permissions (mainly for API 23+/Android 6+)

+Now has support for AndroidX (NativeScript 6.0) and still works all the way back to NativeScript 2.0

 Has a dummy library for iOS so that if ask it for any android permissions; it will resolve every one of them as true...